VERTEBRA ANATOMY

 • Increases in size from the cervical to lumbar regions to accommodate greater loads

-• Ensures proper support and distribution of weight
+• Ensures proper support and distribution of your body weight

 • Functions: